atikurajib/atikurajib/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=atikurajib&layout=compact&theme=radical)

 ### 🚀 Projects
-- 🔥 [Bus Ticket Reservation System](https://github.com/atikurajib/bus-ticket-reservation-system )</br>Implementing this Bus Ticket Reservation System aims to streamline the ticketing process, enhance customer satisfaction, and optimize operational efficiency for the transportation company.
+- 🔥 [Bus Ticket Reservation System](https://github.com/atikurajib/bus-ticket-reservation-system )</br>Durnibar is a Bus Ticket Reservation System and this system is developed in C programming language.
+Implementing this Bus Ticket Reservation System aims to streamline the ticketing process, enhance customer satisfaction, and optimize operational efficiency for the transportation company.
 It will provide a seamless booking experience for travelers while facilitating effective management for administrators.
-This system is developed in C programming language.

 <hr>
 <svg width="100%" height="0.5">